speaud/vanilla-node-http-server/README.md

 # Vanilla Node HTTP Server

+**DO NOT USE THIS AS A PRODUCTION INSTANCE, BARE-BONES EXAMPLE USING ONLY JS/NODE, FOR FUN**

 ### About
 This is a HTTP server with some modern API functionality.
 Written using only the [Node.js](nodejs.org/) Standard Library and the built-in JavaScript language features without additional dependencies (i.e., no `node_modules`).